-Surgical orthodontics (or 'orthognathic surgery') corrects jaw irregularities and thereby improves the patient's ability to breathe, eat and speak properly, and improves his or her facial appearance as well.
+Surgical orthodontics (or 'orthognathic surgery') helps repair jaw irregularities to improve a patient's ability to breathe, eat and speak properly.
+His or her facial appearance can also be changed as well.

-Since moving the jaws means the teeth move the teeth as well, braces are a necessary part of jaw correction.
+Since moving the jaws means the teeth move as well, braces are a necessary part of jaw correction.
 This helps ensure that teeth are in the correct positions after surgery.

 Surgical orthodontic treatments are for adult patients whose jaws are finished growing, and who have bite problems, as well as for those with concerns about facial aesthetics.